Other articles you might like:

 Tracking Numbers and Barcodes

 Tracking numbers monitor packages during transportation.
-When a delivery service scans a barcode, it connects with their tracking system and notes that the package is moving.
+When a delivery service scans a barcode, it connects with its tracking system and notes that the package is moving.
 Carriers have unique tracking codes that are only for their service.
 For instance, you can’t use the FedEx® website to track a UPS® package.

 Optional and Miscellaneous